algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 ### 5.3.
 Maintainability:

 Our product will be easily maintainable and upgradable.
-If there is any problem with the device, we can send ??? from ALGOSUP to check and fix the problem.
+If there is any problem with the device, we can send someone from ALGOSUP to check and fix the problem.

 ### 5.4.
 Security:
 The security of the product is one of the major part of the project.
 We need to make sure that the device cannot be access and use by a tier users.
 In addition, we need to ensure that data can't be reach without autorization.